Thomson Reuters Corporation

 Scan Results

 Daily timeframeThomson Reuters Corporation operates as a content and technology company in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
-Valued at $37.76B, TRI is a large-cap name in its sector.
+With a market capitalization of $42.00B, it sits in large-cap territory.
 It operates through five segments: Legal Professionals, Corporates, Tax, Audit & Accounting Professionals, Reuters News, and Global Print.

 Market Cap